Celumproject/domoscio-docs/2_integration_case.md

 # What do you need?
 In order to proceed, you have to make sure that you have the following requirements:

--	A working e-learning or LMS platform
+*	A working e-learning or LMS platform
 *	Credentials to connect to Domoscio's adaptive learning engine API
 *	An HTTP requester to try out your request before implementing them

-* coucou
-* COCO

 Before starting, you can check if a SDK already exists to connect to the API for your programming language.
 For instance, if you are lucky enough that you're platform is coded with Ruby, we can use the [SDK](https://github.com/Celumproject/domoscio_rails) that we developped to connect the API to our White Label solution.
 Otherwise you can always refer to this library to get inspired!